January 30, 2020

 2017.

-Many of the following verses have been published at the OEDILF website (the Omnificent English Dictionary in Limerick Form), by various authors, but principally Giorgio.
+Many of the other constituent verses have been published at the OEDILF website (Omnificent English Dictionary in Limerick Form) by Giorgio.
 You can review some of these poetry verses by proceeding to a collection on our topic-based blog "Edifying Nonsense" HERE

 b) Chorus (the largest group of voices ever assembled)